cudoventures/cudos-noded-packager/README.md

 by the Network Pack, all that's left is to set the node's role, configure the neighbour information and it can synchronize with the network.

-This can be done by setting individual parameters directly in the config.toml and app.toml files using the specific daemon configuration app for the that network.
+If necessary, this can be done by setting individual parameters directly in the config.toml and app.toml files using the specific daemon configuration tool for the network.
 In the case of the Cudos network, this would be `cudos-noded-ctl`.
 Please see [cudos-noded-ctl](docs/cudos-noded-ctl.md)

-In the case of the Cudos network, there is in addition a higehr level tool that can set the configuration in one command, please see [cudos-init-node.sh](SOURCES/cudos-init-node.sh)
+However in the case of the Cudos network, there is an additional higher level tool that can set the configuration in one command, please see [cudos-init-node.sh](SOURCES/cudos-init-node.sh)

 Before you start the daemon's service on a freshly installed node without any .toml configuration files, the initialisation script must be run.
 In the case of the Cudos network for example this would be [cudos-init-node.sh](SOURCES/cudos-init-node.sh)

-If the script is run with no arguments, it will assume the `full-node` configuration is required and configure `config.toml` and `app.toml` accordingly.

 If a node type other than `full-node` is needed, run [cudos-init-node.sh](SOURCES/cudos-init-node.sh) with an argument to initialise the node as another node type **before** the node is started for the first time.